Jeznar/GitRepo/jez-lib/readme.md

 1. **pickCallBack** --  a function to be used as a callback that will receive selection,
 1. **queryOptions** -- An array of strings to be offered as choices in the dialog.

+On 11/26/22 updated to allow it to be awaited and altered to return the selected item to calling function.

-Here is an example use:
+<details> <summary>Here is an example use.</summary>

 ~~~javascript
 async function pickFlavorCallBack(selection) { ... }